Help

 DOA currently applies a single display adjustment to the whole screen.
 Enter the prescription for your dominant eye, or the values for the eye that you find more uncomfortable when using a screen without glasses.
 Per-eye adjustment is something we're evaluating for a future update.

 Open DOA, go to your prescription profile, and edit the values.
 Changes apply immediately next time you activate the display adjustment.
-Free accounts can save one prescription at a time — update it whenever your prescription changes.
+Free accounts can save one prescription at a time, so update it whenever your prescription changes.
 Premium accounts can save unlimited profiles.

 Using DOA

 A few things to check.
 First: are your glasses off?
-DOA is designed to be used without glasses — if you're wearing them while testing, the screen will look wrong.
+DOA is designed to be used without glasses, so if you're wearing them while testing, the screen will look wrong.
 Take them off, then compare.
-Second: try the toggle test — switch DOA off and on repeatedly while looking at small text.
+Second: try the toggle test, switching DOA off and on repeatedly while looking at small text.
 The difference is easier to spot in comparison than in isolation.
 Third: very mild prescriptions see a subtler effect, because your eyes already handle close-up screens fairly well.
-The adjustment is still there — it's just less dramatic.
+The adjustment is still there; it's just less dramatic.
 Screen distance is critical.
 Ensure you are looking at the screen from the distance you set in your prescription card.
 If none of this helps, contact support and we'll look at your setup.

 DOA lives in your system tray (the icon area near your clock).
 Right click the tray icon to toggle it on or off.
 You can also use the keyboard shortcut (ctrl + shift + f12) to toggle it instantly without opening anything.

-Yes — DOA works at the OS level and applies the display adjustment to everything on your screen simultaneously: browsers, documents, videos, games, and any other application.
-The only exceptions are certain Windows system elements (login screens, UAC prompts, some banking app windows) that the operating system intentionally protects from screen overlay — these are excluded automatically.
+Yes.
+DOA works at the OS level and applies the display adjustment to everything on your screen simultaneously: browsers, documents, videos, games, and any other application.
+The only exceptions are certain Windows system elements (login screens, UAC prompts, some banking app windows) that the operating system intentionally protects from screen overlay, and these are excluded automatically.

 In practice, most users don't notice the delay during everyday activities like reading, writing, browsing, or watching video.
 It's most likely to be noticeable in fast-paced games or applications where split-second timing matters.
 For gaming, we recommend keeping DOA off.

 Multi-monitor support is a Premium feature.
-With Premium you can apply different display settings to each monitor separately — useful when your screens are at different distances or have different resolutions.
+With Premium you can apply different display settings to each monitor separately.
+This is useful when your screens are at different distances or have different resolutions.

 You can, but we don't recommend it for fast-paced games.
 The 30–50ms overlay delay is imperceptible during normal use but can affect reaction-time-sensitive gameplay.
 For reading text in slower games or RPGs it's fine.
 Toggle it off before competitive or fast-paced gaming.